 9) Robots that learn by OpenAI

-Founded on AI ethics, OpenAI is a research lab focused on understanding Artificial General Intelligence (AGI) for human safety, which is next in the Next in the Deep Tech Innovations List 2021.
+Founded on AI ethics, OpenAI is a research lab that focuses on understanding Artificial General Intelligence (AGI) for human safety, which is next on the Deep Tech Innovations List 2021.

 AGI refers to machines that can successfully perform any intellectual task as a human, the progression beyond AI.
 OpenAI has several notable sponsors including its co-founder, Elon Musk, whom is very public about his concerns involving singularity, the belief that artificial superintelligence will have a catastrophic impact on humankind.
 The term (singularity) was first used in 1950 by John Von Neumann, the same physicist and computer scientist that analyzed the structure of self-replication that preceded the discovery of DNA.